Effects of Changes in Foreign Exchange Rates (IAS 21)

 • Income and expenses are translated at exchange rates applicable at the transaction dates.
 This also includes comparatives translated using historical rates.

-• All resulting exchange differences are recognised in other comprehensive income (OCI).
+• All resulting exchange differences are recognised in OCI.

 IAS 21.40 allows for simplifications in determining the foreign exchange rate, for example, using an average rate, assuming exchange rates do not significantly fluctuate.
 In practice, an average rate for each month is most commonly used.